canonical/checkbox/checkbox-ng/docs/author/providers.rst

     README.md
     whitelists

+   The ``manage.py`` script is a helper script for developing the provider.
+   It provides a set of commands which assist in validating the correctness of the provider and making it ready for distribution.

 #.
 Let’s create some jobs first by changing to the jobs directory.
 It currently
    contains a file called category.txt which serves as an example of how jobs should look.
 Let’s delete it and instead create a file called